 - Quality of writing of the personal statement

-In addition, the Office of International and Off-Campus Studies can assist students in finding area- or subject-specific scholarships and grants based on their individual interests.
-There are also many loan providers that have special financial packages for students studying abroad.
+The Office of International & Off-Campus Studies can assist students in finding area- or subject-specific scholarships and grants based on their individual interests.
+Students are encouraged to search for additional scholarship options.

 Further external funding: this directory from the Institute of International Education features hundred of scholarships, fellowships, grants, and paid internships for US undergraduate, graduate, and post-graduate students and professionals.
 Institute of International Education - Study Abroad Funding Directory

 Benjamin A. Gilman International Scholarship: For more information about this Department of State scholarship, contact email@example.com.
 You may also view this PowerPoint presentation by two Cornell students who received the Gilman scholarship.